Mailde/CAPSTONE_PROJECT/README.md

 - **Exploration:** Selects points with high uncertainty (large variance in model predictions) to gain new information.
 - **Exploitation:** Focuses on regions with high predicted performance to refine and exploit known optima.

-As the model matures, I progressively shift toward exploitation while maintaining a **small percentage of uncertainty-driven exploration** to continue improving model robustness.
+As the model matures, I progressively shift toward exploitation while maintaining a **small percentage of uncertainty-driven exploration** to improve model robustness.

 ### **4.4 Alternative Modelling Considerations**

-Although not implemented yet, incorporating **Support Vector Machines (SVMs)** could enhance classification of performance regions:
+Although not implemented initially, incorporating **Support Vector Machines (SVMs)** or **Neural Networks (NNs)** can enhance learning:

-- A **soft-margin SVM** could separate high- vs. low-performing regions, even in the presence of noisy evaluations.
+- A **soft-margin SVM** could separate high- vs. low-performing regions.
-- If the response surface is **nonlinear**, a **kernel SVM** (RBF or polynomial) could capture more complex relationships and boundaries.
+- A **kernel SVM** or **deep neural network** could model nonlinear, high-dimensional relationships.
-- SVMs could therefore complement regression models by identifying promising “zones” within the search space for further optimisation.
+- These models can complement regression-based surrogates by identifying promising “zones” within the search space.

 ---

 ## **5. Observations and Limitations**

-As data accumulates, several challenges become apparent:
+As data accumulates, several challenges became evident:

-- **Overfitting risk:** The surrogate model may overfit as complexity grows faster than the diversity of available data.
+- **Overfitting risk:** The surrogate model may overfit as complexity grows faster than data diversity.
-- **Irrelevant or redundant features:** In higher-dimensional functions, not all variables may contribute meaningfully to performance.
+- **Irrelevant features:** Not all dimensions contribute equally to performance, especially in higher dimensions.
-- **Computational cost:** Updating surrogate models (especially GPs) becomes more expensive with larger datasets.
+- **Computational cost:** Updating Gaussian Processes becomes expensive as the dataset grows, but it was not a problem since we had few data points for each function.

-To mitigate these issues:
+To address these issues:
-- Continue incorporating exploratory queries even when certain regions appear optimal.
-- Even with a small number of input dimensions, performing feature importance analysis could help clarify which variables most strongly influence performance
+- Maintain some **exploratory diversity** to prevent stagnation.
+- Conduct feature relevance analysis where possible.
-- Apply **regularisation** and **adaptive acquisition functions** to maintain balance.
+- Introduce **regularisation** and **adaptive acquisition functions** to balance accuracy and efficiency.

 ---

-## **6. Future Directions**
+## **6. Future Directions (Pre–Query 5 Plan)**

-In the next rounds, I plan to:
+In future rounds, I planned to:
-- Explore **adaptive acquisition functions** that adjust exploration weight dynamically.
+- Explore **adaptive acquisition functions** that dynamically adjust exploration weight.
-- Investigate **alternative surrogate models**, such as Random Forest regressors or Neural Networks, for higher-dimensional tasks.
+- Test **alternative surrogate models**, such as Random Forests or Neural Networks.
-- Integrate **cross-validation** to monitor generalisation and prevent overfitting.
+- Integrate **cross-validation** to prevent overfitting.
-- Evaluate **ensemble strategies** that combine GP and SVM predictions to improve robustness.
+- Evaluate **ensemble approaches** that blend GP and NN predictions for greater robustness.

 ---

 ## **7. Learning Outcomes**

-This black-box setup mirrors the uncertainty and constraints typical of **real-world machine learning** and **data science projects**.
+This black-box setup mirrors the uncertainty and constraints typical of **real-world machine learning** projects.

-Through this process, I have learned to:
+Through this process, I learned to:
-- Make **strategic decisions under uncertainty**, guided by model predictions and evidence.
+- Make **strategic, evidence-based decisions** under uncertainty.
-- Balance **data collection, model trust, and uncertainty management**.
+- Balance **model trust and data-driven exploration**.
-- Apply iterative reasoning — using each round’s outcome to refine both the model and the search strategy.
+- Iteratively refine models based on performance feedback.
-- Recognise and mitigate **model limitations** such as overfitting and poor generalisation.
+- Mitigate risks of **overfitting** and **model instability**.

-These skills directly translate to real-world scenarios such as:
+These skills are directly transferable to:
-- Hyperparameter tuning of ML models
+- ML hyperparameter tuning
-- Experimental design in AI research
+- Experimental design
-- Process optimisation in engineering and applied sciences
+- Process optimisation in applied research

+---

+## **8. Repository Structure (Updated for Query 5)**

+To improve clarity and reproducibility, the repository is now organised into well-defined folders:

+CAPSTONE_PROJECT/
+├── data/ # Input/output .npy files
+├── src/ # Optimisation scripts and surrogate models ├── config/ # Parameter settings for reproducible runs ├── notebooks/ # Exploratory diagnostics and analysis ├── results/ # Timestamped output folders with plots and summaries └── requirements.txt # Dependency list

+Each optimisation run automatically generates timestamped folders under `data/` and `data_viz/`, containing:
+- Surrogate model plots (GP or NN ensemble)
+- Batch suggestions and predicted next queries
+- JSON summaries for traceability

+This structure enhances **clarity**, **navigability**, and **reproducibility**, supporting both experimentation and formal reporting.

+---

+## **9. Coding Libraries and Packages**

+The project relies primarily on **scikit-learn**, **NumPy**, **SciPy**, **pandas**, and **Seaborn**.

+- **scikit-learn** provides the **Gaussian Process Regressor (Matern kernel)** and **MLPRegressor** for hybrid surrogate modelling.
+- **SciPy’s Sobol sampling** ensures efficient coverage of the search space.
+- **pandas** and **Seaborn** power data analysis, correlation visualisation, and convergence tracking.

+These libraries balance **stability**, **interpretability**, and **efficiency**.
+The main trade-off is between **accuracy** (from GPs) and **scalability** (from NNs).
+This hybrid GP–NN ensemble approach combines the precision of GPs in early rounds with the flexibility and scalability of neural networks as data increases.

+---

+## **10. Documentation Updates**

+The documentation now includes:
+- A full description of the **hybrid surrogate strategy** (GP ↔ NN switching)
+- Clear input/output definitions and data flow
+- Auto-generated plots and summaries for each round
+- Directory structure and reproducibility instructions

+These updates were implemented and validated as part of the **Query 5 submission**, aligning documentation with the latest modelling strategy.

+---

+## **11. Reflection and Future Plans**

+**Repository improvements:**
+I plan to modularise the optimisation code under `src/` and provide config templates for reproducibility.
+Adding Jupyter notebooks for exploratory analysis will make the process more transparent and interactive.

+**Framework direction:**
+While **scikit-learn** remains optimal for fast prototyping, future iterations may incorporate **PyTorch-based ensembles** for richer uncertainty modelling in higher-dimensional spaces.

+**Documentation:**
+Future README updates will add quick-start instructions, improved visual interpretation guides, and reproducibility scripts.

+**Completion status:**
+The current repository meets the capstone’s expectations for structure, reproducibility, and transparency.
+This analysis and documentation update are officially included as part of the **Query 5 submission**.

 ---